What is February Birthstone?

 Real amethyst comes in a range of different shades of purple, some more vibrant, and others more muted and transparent.
 It truly is a unique crystal, there are no others that tend to offer a similar hue.
 Despite the fact that it can be laboratory manufactured, the price of real amethyst remains high.
 This is partially due to the fact that synthetic materials do not possess the energy and the power that real crystals do – their cheap imitation cannot recreate the spiritual nature of amethyst.
 The natural conditions that were needed to form amethyst no longer exist and its supply is limited, increasing demand.

 Amethyst is also worn a lot by pregnant mothers.
-It provides protection for the baby and the mother, and it helps the mother remain calm and centered throughout her entire pregnancy, but most notably during the process of childbirth.
+It provides protection for the baby and the mother, and it helps the mother remain calm and centred throughout her entire pregnancy, but most notably during the process of childbirth.
+Although it is a birthstone of November, it can be worn all year around especially during pregnancies.

 In a more general sense, amethyst is a stone that cleanses negative thoughts and energy.
 It gets rid of unhealthy thoughts, depression, stress, and anxiety, by absorbing them.
-In place of these feelings, and emotions, it ushers in calmness and tranquility.
-Users feel at peace, and feel better equipped to focus on what matters in life.
+In place of these feelings, and emotions, it ushers in calmness and tranquillity.
+Users feel at peace and feel better equipped to focus on what matters in life.

 Balance your Chakras